Armored Core 4

-Armored Core 4 is a 2006 vehicular combat game developed by FromSoftware.
-It is the 12th installment and 4th main installment in the mecha-based Armored Core series, the game serves as a reboot for the franchise.
-It was released for the PlayStation 3 and Xbox 360 in Japan in 2006 and worldwide the following year.

-Armored Core 4 is set in the future where a war has made the nations of Earth devastated and these respective governments have been replaced by corporations.
-Conflicts soon begin to break out between the corporations, that use massive combat robots, Armored Cores, to fight each other.
+Armored Core 4 is a 2006 mecha-based vehicular combat game developed by FromSoftware for the PlayStation 3 and Xbox 360.
+The fourth main entry of the Armored Core series, the game serves as a reboot for the franchise and is set in the future where a war has made the nations of Earth devastated and their respective governments have been replaced by corporations.
+Conflicts soon begin to break out between the corporations, which use massive combat robots, Armored Cores, to fight each other.
 The player is a Lynx, a name given to pilots of highly advanced NEXT Armored Cores.

-Armored Core 4 streamlines many of the features of previous entries while retaining these highly complex customization system.
+Armored Core 4 streamlines many of the features of previous entries while retaining their highly complex customization system.
 Players are given missions from various clients in return for credits, which they can spend on unlockable parts and weapons.
 In addition to system link and split-screen multiplayer, players can engage in online battles with up to seven other players.
-Armored Core 4 is also notable for being the directorial debut of Hidetaka Miyazaki.
+Armored Core 4 is also notable for being Hidetaka Miyazaki's debut as game director.

 Gameplay

-Like previous entries in the franchise, in Armored Core 4 players pilot mech units called Armored Cores and take on missions in return for credits.
+Like previous entries in the franchise, in Armored Core 4 players pilot mecha units called Armored Cores and take on missions in return for credits.
 An arena mechanic returns to allow players to fight in 1-on-1 matches against computer-controlled opponents.
 When starting a new game, players choose from one of several Armored Cores with differing difficulty ratings.
 A tutorial introduces the basic game concepts prior to beginning the story sections.
 Once players finish the tutorial, they can begin selecting missions and earning credits for customization.

 Gameplay has been sped up and controls have been streamlined to be more accessible than previous entries.
 Customization, a franchise staple, has retained depth.
-Hundreds of available parts and weapons can be used to radically change the player's mech, and each part has a number of stats to detail effectiveness.
-A change from earlier titles is that many parts are not available during beginning of this game and instead are unlocked in groups as the game progresses in throughout story.
+Hundreds of available parts and weapons can be used to radically change the player's mecha, and each part has a number of stats to detail effectiveness.
+A change from earlier titles is that many parts are not available at the beginning of this game and instead are unlocked in groups as the game progresses in throughout the story.
 Parts can also be tuned to subtly alter performances to fit a player's needs.

 While system link and split-screen options return, Armored Core 4 is the first entry outside of Japan to have online multiplayer, since the mode's sole implementation in the Japanese version of Armored Core 2: Another Age.
 Players on the PlayStation Network or Xbox Live can play with up to 7 additional players in various deathmatch modes.
 On the Xbox 360, Armored Core 4 introduced achievements to the franchise.